Sep9

 Warns against coming to God with a resume of how great we are.

-Notice Jesus does not attempt to tamp down their ambition.
+Notice Jesus does not attempt to damp down their ambition.
 Nor did He criticize or reprove them for desiring such greatness.
 But rather was redefining their perspectives on what constitutes greatness as doing what matters to God and His Kingdom and not the worlds.
 Though their ambition for greatness was healthy, but their aim was wrong.
 Their worldly image of what the greatest looked like was the exact opposite of how God defined it.
 He wanted them to set aside the worldly definition (to power over), and replace it with a godly definition (to serve).

 Some scholars point out that this is the first and only time in all of ancient literature where a child is used as a positive example.